AymenSekhri/LinuxKernelModulesDevelopments/CharDrivers/README.md

 the option "c" is used to indicate that's a character device, and the major and minor numbers should be passed

 ### Minor and Major numbers
-Each device has a unique major number
+Each device has a unique major number, each device can have multiple minor numbers they will act as some instances of it.